jdittrich/userNeedResearchBook/text/allURBook.md

 For working analog I recommend the following steps to get
 analysis-ready:

-1. Create Table in a word processor, many rows, 2 columns (given you print on DINA4) .
+1. Create table in a word processor, many rows, 2 columns (given you print on DINA4) .
 Each table cell will be a note.
-	1. In the table settings, switch off page breaks in cells and switch »keep paragraphs together« on, so that one note/table cell does not place between pages.
+	1. In the table settings, switch off page breaks in cells and switch »keep paragraphs together« on, so that one note/table cell will not break between pages.
 	2. In the table settings, choose a decent padding around each cell, like 0.5cm
 	3. Choose a font size of about 12pt, large enough to read it\